kikocorreoso/tutormagic/README.rst

 The ``--tab`` or ``-t`` option will open http://pythontutor.com in a new tab instead of within an IFrame within the notebook.

+Use the ``--secure`` or ``-s`` option to open pythontutor.com using HTTPS.
+This is useful when being used in a notebook that uses SSL.

 Example (in spanish)
 --------------------